 How many of you have Christmas decorations that are the same every year?
 “Handy” and I both grew up in a home where the same ornaments and decorations had the same home every single year.
 As we got older we were able to decorate our house without much parental supervision because we knew where everything belonged.
 The only difference for me was that my parents moved, my freshman year of high school, to a brand new home.
 We got a fake white Christmas tree with a light that spun around with blue, green, red, and yellow colors that shined on the tree.
 It was hideous and I think my Mom actually insisted on a real tree in our family room to balance out this beast in the living room.Free Shipping to your Local Store

 I thought that maybe I had completely gypped my kids out of the thrill and skill of Christmas decorating, as I am the only one who decorates the house and it’s different every single year.
 I’m happy to report that they obviously have learned from observation.
 Annie’s tree and holiday decor in Dallas is absolutely exquisite.

 I wish I had pictures of my trees from before the age of digital because I had some beautiful trees that I would make magnificent decor for.
 I can’t remember them all but one year I had a tree covered with magnolia flowers and leaves.
 Another year I made dried flower nosegays that covered our tree.
 I handmade at least 50 of them.
 I’ve had gold trees and silver trees.
 I’ve also had the traditional hallmark ornament tree.

-I do however have pictures of some of the trees from recent past.
-Come with me as a I take a trip down memory lane!
+I do however have pictures of some of the trees from the recent past.
+Come with me as I take a trip down memory lane!